Inference for Impulse Responses under Model Uncertainty: Fiscal Policy Shocks and Rank Uncertainty

 We compare uncertainty associated with the estimated impulse responses resulting from the above mentioned four identification approaches using the same data, and the same specification (as far as possible) of the underlying (reduced-form) VAR.
 That is, we use \citeauthor{BlanchardPerotti02}'s \citeyearpar{BlanchardPerotti02} structural VAR approach as well as \citeauthor{Ramey11}'s \citeyearpar{Ramey11} strategy to incorporate her narrative series in a VAR to identify the effect of government spending.
 Further, we use \citeauthor{MountfordUhlig09}'s \citeyearpar{MountfordUhlig09} sign-restriction scheme and \citeauthor{MertensRavn14}'s \citeyearpar{MertensRavn14} proxy-VAR to assess the effect of tax-shocks.

 The choice of variables and the sample period is largely determined by the ``highest minimal requirement'' across the above identification approaches.
 The benchmark VAR is estimated in GDP, private consumption, non-residential investment, government spending, (federal) tax receipts, total non-borrowed reserves, the federal funds rate, real wages, a price index, and the GDP deflator, where all variables except the federal funds rate are transformed to logs.
 The data is sampled quarterly from 1950/Q1 to 2006/Q4.
 A detailed description of the data is given in Appendix \ref{sec:data}.
-Additionally we use \citeauthor{Ramey11}'s \citeyearpar{Ramey11} news variable and \citeauthor{MertensRavn14}'s \citeyearpar{MertensRavn11,MertensRavn12,MertensRavn14} unanticipated tax-change proxy.
+Additionally we use \citeauthor{Ramey11}'s \citeyearpar{Ramey11} news variable and \citeauthor{MertensRavn14}'s unanticipated tax-change proxy.
 The VAR representation in levels includes an intercept and a deterministic linear time trend, and four lags are included.

-We construct inference using the residual-based bootstrap algorithm presented in Algorithm \ref{alg:b}, incorporated in the methods discussed in Section \ref{sec:r_unc}, detrending on both an intercept and linear trend.\footnote{We did not find strong evidence of heteroskedasticity in the reduced-form residuals and refrain from using a robust bootstrap procedure such as the moving block bootstrap \citep{BJT16}.
-All approaches outlined in this paper could be easily extended in this way.} While \citeauthor{Ramey11}'s \citeyearpar{Ramey11} news series is included in the VAR, and thus, bootstrapped ``endogenously'', we jointly draw (with replacement) from the reduced-form residuals and \citeauthor{MertensRavn14}'s \citeyearpar{MertensRavn12,MertensRavn14} external variable to account for uncertainty in estimating the effects of tax-shocks using this proxy.
+We construct inference using the residual-based bootstrap algorithm presented in Algorithm \ref{alg:b}.\footnote{We did not find strong evidence of heteroskedasticity in the reduced-form residuals and refrain from using a robust bootstrap procedure such as the moving block bootstrap \citep{BJT16}.
+All approaches outlined in this paper could be easily extended in this way.}$^{,}$\footnote{While \citeauthor{Ramey11}'s \citeyearpar{Ramey11} news series is included in the VAR, and thus, bootstrapped ``endogenously'', we jointly draw (with replacement) from the reduced-form residuals and \citeauthor{MertensRavn14}'s external variable to account for uncertainty in estimating the effects of tax-shocks using this proxy.}

 In order to make results somewhat comparable, impulse responses are normalized such that the point estimate of the response of the policy instruments has a peak at unity across different identification approaches \citep[see for example][]{Ramey11}.
-As a measure of uncertainty we plot 68\% confidence intervals, which is standard in the fiscal policy literature.\footnote{The data set as well as a MATLAB toolbox for the WIMP method with the identification schemes used used in this section are available at \href{http://researchers-sbe.unimaas.nl/stephansmeekes}{http://researchers-sbe.unimaas.nl/stephansmeekes}.}
+As a measure of uncertainty we plot 68\% confidence intervals, which is standard in the fiscal policy literature.\footnote{The data set as well as a MATLAB toolbox for the WIMP method with the identification schemes used used in this section are available at \href{http://www.stephansmeekes.nl}{http://www.stephansmeekes.nl}.}